kindone/python-proptest/CONTRIBUTING.md

 ## License

-By contributing to PyPropTest, you agree that your contributions will be licensed under the BSD-3-Clause License.
+By contributing to PyPropTest, you agree that your contributions will be licensed under the MIT License.